I have had some weird experiences while I was in my car. Fortunately none of them were injurious to me but they were kind of weird and scary!

 So I was looking at it out of curiosity as I was driving along behind it but in the lane beside it.
 Suddenly I saw a mist coming out of the side of the truck.
 It looked like one of the steers(?) had sneezed.

 But then I realized the mist kept on coming and it was landing on my car!
 One of the animals was urinating through the slats on the side of the truck!
 My car had been peed on by a steer or beef cattle!
 I had to get my car washed as soon as possible!
 No damage done.
 But I sure didn’t get near one of those trucks again!
 Has anyone else had such a weird experience?

 A second weird occurrence happened in Cary, NC.
 I had just dropped off my recyclables at the Citizens Center and was driving my Volkswagen Beetle.
-I turned left out of the center then came up behind a dump truck which had stopped at a stop light.
+I turned left out of the Center then came up behind a dump truck which had stopped at a stop light.
 I was a safe distance behind him.

 You know how sometimes you think, “Surely this is not happening.
 Something else is happening instead.”
 But the truck kept on backing up, even though I was honking my horn as soon as I realized he wasn’t stopping.
 But he couldn’t hear my horn over the sound of his big engine in front of him.